 Get a Steal at the Art League's Patrons' Show

-The Art League's Patrons' Show is fantastic, but the scramble to create and manage a long list of artwork that interests you (and keeping it up to date) requires a lot of effort.
+The Art League's Patrons' Show is fantastic, but the scramble to create and manage a long list of artwork that interests you requires a lot of effort.
 If you're a veteran of the show, you know what we're talking about.
 If you’re new to the Patrons’ Show, consider reading the recap of the 2021 show to get a sense of how much the odds are in your favor.

-Art Thief is divided into five sections, each with a specific purpose.
+Art Thief is divided into four sections, each with a specific purpose.
 You may not need all the functionality it has to offer, but we think you'll find most of it really useful.

-It's time to rate the art.
-The central idea to Art Thief is that you're building a list of artworks that you like.
-Because you don't know when your name is going to be called, you want to order your list with your favorite pieces at the top.
-This way when your name is called, you can get your favorite piece from the artworks that haven't been taken by people who have already been called.
+The central purpose of Art Thief is to allow you to build a list of artworks that you like.
+Because you don't know when your name is going to be selected, you want to order your list with your favorite pieces at the top.
+This way when your name is selected, you can get your favorite piece from the artworks that haven't been taken by people who have already been called.